 Escalent, a top human behavior and analytics firm, today published a study examining consumer attitudes toward the disruption of the video games industry with the introduction of services that allow players to stream video games onto any device similar to existing video streaming platforms.
 The piece identifies gamer habits and preferences that will determine the direction and future of video gaming as these new services and platforms become mainstream.

 The State of Video Game Streaming offers a snapshot of gamers’ feelings regarding the transition to a rapidly advancing video game streaming business model, marked by the launch of Google Stadia this fall.
 In particular, the study explores gamers’ receptivity to streaming services offered by companies without traditional video game products.

-“We were surprised to see the level of consideration for video game streaming products from companies without a long history in the space,” said Erin Leedy, senior vice president of research and consulting in Escalent’s technology division.
+“We were surprised to see the level of consideration for video game streaming products from companies without a long history in the space,” said Paul Hartley, managing director of Escalent’s technology division.
 “Consumers indicated they are interested in video game streaming services that offer performance at a huge scale, and they trust companies like Amazon and Netflix to overcome the inherent challenges of the technology as much or more than seasoned video gaming companies like Sony and Microsoft.”

 Findings outlined within the study include: